HorvathLab/NGS/SCReadCounts/docs/OutputFiles.md

 # SCReadCount Output

-SCReadCounts output file are created inside of the directory specified by the user.
+SCReadCounts output files are created based on the output filename provided.

 ## SCReadCounts output file

 A tab-separated values file consisting of the computed read-counts.
-This file contains the read counts for each SNV locus in each BAM file and computes the various statistical tests below above:
+This file contains the read counts for each SNV locus in each BAM file.

 CHROM
 > Chromosome identifier